Spiral-Forge/LetsGetWasted/README.md

 # Let's Get Wasted

-This website will allow you to practice the 3R's of Waste Management in one place.
-Our website
+With this website, we aim to create a network of waste collectors to make them more accessible to the general public and speed up the process of Waste Disposal.

 ## Prerequisites